 Occupying two Haussmann buildings near the Marais, Hotel National des Arts & Métiers in Paris draws inspiration from arts and engineering.
 The space blends industrial precision with smooth French style for spaces that are as creatively styled as Paris couture, including contemporary rooms overlooking the iconic Paris rooftops, and a restaurant with a wall of clustered pipes over velvet booths.
 Near some of the city’s hippest and most artistic neighborhoods, the hotel is ideal for tourist must-sees, but it’s also one of the nicest places to linger, ideally over spritzes and antipasti in the Italian restaurant or cocktails in l’Herbarium bar.

 Get this when you book through us:

-BlackSmiths and SilverSmiths get a small-batch essential oil-infused soy candle by Racine; GoldSmiths get a goodie box of Racine beauty products and perfumes instead
+BlackSmiths and SilverSmiths get an essential-oil infused candle or bottle of body lotion by Racine; GoldSmiths get a goodie box of Racine beauty products and perfumes

 Rates usually exclude breakfast (buffet breakfast is available, from €25 a person).

 Yoga classes cam be arranged on request (from €25-45 depending on the teacher).

 Fitness centre, free WiFi throughout.
 In rooms: Desk, minibar, free bottled water, Nespresso machines, Racines bath products.

 Set on the higher floors, l’Atelier rooms are spacious, with natural light and views over the Parisian rooftops.
 An in-room bar awaits would-be mixologists eager for pre-dinner aperitifs or nightcaps on the terrace.

 Massages, manicures and pedicures are available by appointment.